 If you have, you will know how cumbersome it was to have to use Apple’s Link Maker, then when you did make a link; it only opened in iTunes.

-I don’t understand why B&N can’t update book covers, but sadly, they don’t seem to be able to manage it all that well, so all the money I spent on new covers goes to complete waste by linking to B&N.
+I don’t understand why B&N can’t update book covers.
+But sadly, it doesn’t seem to be able to manage it all that well.
+So all the money I spent on new covers goes to complete waste by linking to B&N.

 I could do a lot of research into how many ebooks I have sold over the years on various retailers.
 But there is no need.
 I only have to look at my bank statements to know.

 So am I still an Indie author?
 I would say yes because I have made my distribution decisions based on who I believe can deliver ebook sales for me.